There are clear signs you’re ready to unleash your art on the world

 - An online art exhibition might be an art album on your Facebook page or images uploaded to your Instagram account.

 - Go live on Facebook or TikTok to share your process and show your art.

 - Host a virtual event on Zoom to share images and talk about your work.

-- Record these online events to create a video to post on YouTube to embed into your website.
+- Record these online events to create collateral you can post on YouTube and embed within your website.